guido57/Aruba-Janus/README.md

 # Aruba-Janus
 My public Janus gateway hosted on Aruba

-### Create a new Aruba Virtual Private Server
+### Create a new Aruba Virtual Private Server (optional)

-I created one with the following configuration.
+If you don't hanve any, create one server on Aruba.
+I chose the following (minimal and cheap) configuration.

 [![](https://github.com/guido57/Aruba-Janus/blob/master/Ubuntu%20Server.JPG)](https://github.com/guido57/Aruba-Janus/blob/master/Ubuntu%20Server.JPG)

+### Connect to your Aruba Server by SSH and install the necessary packages

+1. Janus Gateway

+sudo snap install janus-gateway